Gloopalaxy Demo updates #1

 What’s Next?

 We’re happy to say that we’ve addressed most of the issues raised in the previous version of the demo.
 We also received a lot of helpful feedback on what to improve next.
-Our goal is to release a third version of the demo in August.
+Here’s what we’re focusing on next:

-🎣 Fishing Difficulty Levels & Rewards
+🎣 Fishing

 - A new system that lets players see the potential catch they’ll receive if they successfully complete the minigame.
-This will allow us to create “high risk / high reward” zones, where the difficulty of the minigame is directly tied to both the quality and quantity of the rewards you can get.

 - Improving the visuals of both the fishing screen and the exploration screen to make the experience more satisfying.